stronnag/mwptools/docs/manual/docs/mwp-multi-procotol.md

 Caveat:

 * The association between an incoming message, its "capability" and the appropriate outgoing message(s) is necessarily "fuzzy"; not all data in one message protocol can be represented in a different message protocol
-* Simple cases e.g. receiving MSPv2 and forwarding to an antenna or head tracker that uses a different protocol (MSP1, MAV1, MAV2, LTM) should be satisfactory, as a tracker doesn't require much information.
+* Simple cases e.g. receiving MSPv2 and forwarding to an antenna or head tracker that uses a different protocol (`LTM`, `MSP1`, `MAV1`, `MAV2`) should be satisfactory, as a tracker doesn't require much information.
 * Forwarding translated data to another GCS will most likely result in a degraded view on the consumer GCS.

 Other Notes: